 To understand the impact of behavioral segmentation, website activities, personas, social activities, and other such factors, first, let us consider a hypothetical situation (we will ignore the additional challenges or intricacies of such situations to look at the bigger picture).

 You have segmented your target market and have created your first paid ad.
 Be it social media ad or a paid search engine ad against a relevant long-term keyword.
 Both these ads are different from each other.
 Hence the dynamic segmentation technology will happen differently.

 The social media ad can give you impressions, clicks, trigger in-message communication, and social media page activity.
 It brings the visitor to your dedicated landing page.
 All visitors would either become your lead directly from the landing page or get redirected to the main website or product page, wherein it gets converted to a potential lead.

 In this entire navigation flow, you will require two forms of content – one for your ad, which has to be crisp yet informative about what you are showcasing; the other is the landing page which will act as a gateway to your website.
 While framing your content, you need to keep in mind the consistency in your choice of words, design elements, content placement, and message to maintain consistency in user experience throughout the process.

 There are two things that can happen:

 - The visitor completes the whole flow and becomes a lead.

 - The visitor leaves mid-way or leaves without converting into a lead despite reaching up to the main website or product page.

-In case of search engine ad, the link directly takes the visitor to your homepage or the designated product page.
+In the case of a search engine ad, the link directly takes the visitor to your homepage or the designated product page.
 For instance, if you search for content marketing strategy on Google, this is what you will see: